magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

   -s, --secure                 Flag to indicate whether the client should connect via wss.
 Defaults to false.
 ```

-The `cljs-repl` task has to be positioned just before the `cljs` and
+The `cljs-repl` task has to be positioned just before the `cljs` task.
-the `cljs-repl` author suggests to be explicit about the `Clojure` and
+The `cljs-repl` author also suggests being explicit about the `Clojure`
-`ClojureScript` releases to be added in the dependencies section of
+and `ClojureScript` releases to be added in the dependencies section of
 the `build.boot` build file.

 ```clj